elenalu19/Airplane_Accident_Analysis_2000-2024/README.md

 3. **U.S. President Data:** A separate table containing a list of U.S. presidents and their terms was used to join with the accident data, enabling historical comparisons.

 The raw data was cleaned and pre-processed using Microsoft Excel.
 The NTSB data and the U.S. president table were then joined using SQL in Google BigQuery to create a unified dataset.
+A significant challenge was the fact that more than half of the operator data was missing.
+This was identified and a Python script was used to parse the NTSB accident reports to find and add the missing operator information, greatly improving the completeness of the dataset.

 ## Dashboard
 [Interactive Tableau Dashboard](https://public.tableau.com/shared/B3625B7GD?:display_count=n&:origin=viz_share_link)